mbabynames search ✿

 Hilda Evelyn

-Hilda means "noble and strong".
+Hilda means "battle woman".
 Evelyn means "wished for child".
-The pairing gives the name a layered quality: noble and strong on one side, wished for child on the other.
+The pairing gives the name a layered quality: battle woman on one side, wished for child on the other.
 Hilda is 2 syllables.
 Evelyn at 3 adds length and rhythm.

 Hilda Genevieve